WSU-kduncan/ceg3120-Nanomarine/Projects/Project0/git-guide.md

     - list of files in local folder that have changes that need to be committed
   - `git status`
 - clone
-  - Used to target and create a copy of a repository
+  - Used to target and create a copy of a repository.
   - `git clone *repo*`
 - add
-  - Used to add file that will be pushed to repo
+  - Used to add file that will be pushed to repo.
   - `git add *filename*`
 - rm
-  - Used to remove tracked files from the Git index
+  - Used to remove tracked files from the Git index  .
   - `git rm`
 - commit
-  - Captures a snapshot of currently staged changes
+  - Captures a snapshot of currently staged changes.
   -  `git commit -m "message"`
 - push
-  - Uploads local content to remote repository
+  - Uploads local content to remote repository.
   - `git push`
 - fetch
   - Downloads commits, files, and refs from a remote repository into your local repository.
   -  `git fetch`
 - merge
+  - Used to join multiple development histories together.
+  - `git merge *branch name*`
 - pull
 - branch
 - checkout